AHartTN/Hartonomous-Sandbox/docs/billing-model.md

 1. `EventDispatcher` receives a Service Broker message.
 2. `AccessPolicyEngine` and `InMemoryThrottleEvaluator` validate tenant and rate limits.

 3. `UsageBillingMeter` pulls the effective rate plan for the tenant using `SqlBillingConfigurationProvider`.
     - Falls back to default plan when a tenant-specific plan is missing.
-   - Applies multipliers for generation type, complexity, and content type based on CloudEvent metadata.
+    - Applies multipliers for generation type, complexity, content type, grounding, guarantee, and provenance dimensions based on CloudEvent metadata.
+    - Emits per-operation metadata (unit of measure, category, unit price, monthly entitlements) into the usage record metadata payload.

-4. A `BillingUsageRecord` is produced and persisted to `BillingUsageLedger` with computed `TotalCost`.
+4. A `BillingUsageRecord` is produced and persisted to `BillingUsageLedger` with computed DCU and cost totals.
 5. Ledger entries can be exported or aggregated for invoicing/chargeback workflows.

 ## Configuration